 Once you tap the Request button, the DT FairBid auction starts running.
 First looking for an available ad from the Waterfall instances and then proceeding to the bidders’ auction looking for a bid higher than the Placement floor price or the winning Waterfall instance price.

 The Auction status is displayed in the bottom section of the screen while the auction is running.
 Once the auction ends, the winning Instance is displayed.
-To see the winning ad, tap Show.
-Banner ads are displayed directly at the bottom of the screen.
+To view the winning ad, tap Show.

 Waterfall Instance Responses